valerioleo/website/docs/examples/understanding_template.md

 * Code that _builds_ the guest's source code into executable methods, and
 * Source code for the _host_, which will call these built methods.

-Each of these components uses its own associated RISC Zero crate:
+The code for each of these components uses its own associated RISC Zero crate or module:
-* The _guest_ code uses the [`risc0-zkvm-guest` crate](https://docs.rs/risc0-zkvm-guest/latest)
+* The _guest_ code uses the `guest` module of the [`risc0-zkvm` crate](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/guest/index.html)
 * The _build_ code for building guest methods uses the [`risc0-build` crate](https://docs.rs/risc0-build/latest)
 * The _host_ code uses the [`risc0-zkvm` crate](https://docs.rs/risc0-zkvm/latest)